-- There is a league defined limit on the combined number of entries per swimmer for "A" and "B" Championships. (total of three individual plus two relay events, with exception for alternates as defined in league documents) - Divers qualify to participate in A championships or may compete in B championships, but not both (unless designated as the alternate for league championships). - The "A" Championships are for the full league of roughly 20 teams. - The "B" Championships are divisional.
-This means that swimmers and divers from all teams in our division of SAL will be participating in this meet (so 4 to 6 teams). - For both meets, swimmers are seeded according to their current season best times (from SAL sanctioned meets only) for a particular event. - "A" and "B" championships are individual competitions only (no team competition).
+• There is a league defined limit on the combined number of entries per swimmer for "A" and "B" Championships. (total of three individual events plus two relay events, with exception for alternates as defined in league documents)

+- The "A" Championships are for the full league of roughly 20 teams. - The "B" Championships are divisional.
+This means that swimmers from all teams in our division of SAL will be participating in this meet (so 4 to 6 teams). - For both meets, swimmers are seeded according to their current season best times (from SAL sanctioned meets only) for a particular event. - "A" and "B" championships are individual competitions only (no team competition).